Codecademy/docs/content/language-agnostic/encyclopedia/what-is-jupyter-notebook.md

 ### Privacy

 While users interactively author **.ipynb** notebooks in their preferred browser, standard install instructions allow Jupyter to run on one's local machine, not on the web.
-By default, a notebook server runs locally at 127.0.0.1:8888 and is accessible only from localhost.
+By default, a notebook server runs locally at http://localhost:8888.